Course Objective• To understand and recognize the different components of a health

 health outputs and outcomes are analyzed to find out why two countries

 are performing in such different ways.
-The findings will be presented in
+You will present the findings in

 Teaching Methods'International Comparative Analyses of Health Care Systems’ is a